jkphl/generator-clearphp/README.md

 ### app

-The `cleanphp:app` subgenerator is basically a meta generator calling all of the other subgenerators.
+The `cleanphp:app` subgenerator is basically a meta generator pulling in all of the other subgenerators.

 ```bash
 yo cleanphp